dereneaton/ipyrad/docs/tutorial_intro_cli.rst

 .. note::
     A note on performance expectations.
 Steps 3 and 6 are the "clustering" steps.
-These are by far the most intensive steps and on real data you should expect each of these to take several days.
-Here on the toy data it will take minutes.
+These are by far the most intensive steps and on real data you should expect them to take quite a bit longer than the other steps.
+Here on the toy data it will take a few minutes.
-    The rest of the steps are quite fast by comparison.
 See the :ref:`performance expectations <performance>` docs for more specifics.

 Step 3 de-replicates and then clusters reads within each sample by the set clustering threshold and then writes the clusters to new